-Both mineral systems and ionization systems use metals, primarily copper, to reduce chlorine usage and prevent algae growth in pools.
+Mineral systems and ionization systems use metals, primarily copper, to reduce chlorine usage and prevent algae growth in pools.
 Copper is an effective algaecide and has some properties as a bactericide that makes it helpful with sanitation.
-In these systems, other metals sometimes are used in addition to copper such as silver.
+Other metals sometimes are used in addition to copper such as silver.

 There are two types of systems, and they are differentiated by their delivery mechanisms: